swentel/indieweb/README.md

 webmention has comments enabled.

 You have to create an entity reference field on your comment type which points to a webmention.
 On the 'Manage display' page of the comment you can set the formatter of that reference field to 'Webmention'.
-Currently the formatter uses the text content of the webmention, using the 'restricted_html' content format which comes default in Drupal 8.
+The webmention preprocess formats the text content using the 'restricted_html' content format which comes default in Drupal 8.
 Also, don't forget to set permissions to view webmentions.
-When replying, and the comment has a link field, this field can also be prefilled, see the 'Sending' section.
+When replying, and the comment has a link field, this field can also be pre-filled, see the 'Sending' section.

 Every comment is available also at comment/indieweb/cid so this URL can also be a target for a webmention.
 If a webmention is send to this target, a comment will be created on the node, with the target cid as the parent.